 - Northport Rous Head Harbour, North Fremantle – a 25-minute journey

 Rottnest Express currently departs from three conveniently located ferry terminals.
 Each has different benefits to offer – making it easier to select a departure point that suits your needs.
-When you depart from Perth city you also get a ‘tour’ of the scenery, which is very informative and fun to listen too whilst traveling.
+When you depart from Perth city you also get a ‘tour’ of the scenery, which is very informative and fun to listen too whilst travelling.
 It would be quite a long boat trip otherwise.
 You will pass some very expensive mansions and some other interesting sights along the way.

 Exploring Rottnest by bike is probably the most popular option.
 You can rent a bike when you book your ferry ticket, or you can get one on the island itself.